redis/redis-doc/docs/reference/protocol-spec.md

     %<number-of-entries>\r\n<key-1><value-1>...<key-n><value-n>

 * A percent character (`%`) as the first byte.
-* The number of entries, or key-value tuples, as the string representation of an integer.
+* One or more decimal digits (`0`..`9`) as the number of entries, or key-value tuples, in the map as an unsigned, base-10 value.
 * The CRLF terminator.
-* Two additional RESP types for every key and value in the Map.
+* Two additional RESP types for every key and value in the map.

 For example, the following JSON object: